 An appropriate induction process for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarders' laundry and possessions.
-Boarders have suitable contact with friends and family and access to a programme of activities.
+Boarders have access to a programme of activities.
 Boarding staff are appropriately trained and deployed.